 What makes this type of therapy so important and different from the others?
 When mental illnesses are left unaddressed, a person’s cognitive skills can suffer and become impaired.
 When there is a decline in cognitive skills, a decline in social skills will soon follow.
 Cognitive impairments will interfere with a person’s normal functioning in relationships, at work and in school.
 Cognitive remediation therapy can abruptly interrupt the diminishment of cognitive skills, especially when implemented during the early stages of a mental illness.

 The official CRT treatment schedule lasts for 48 weeks if completed in its entirety.
 Meeting times will vary but typically take place one day a week for two to four hours.
 In some cases, weekly homework assignments are given to clients and expected to be completed in a timely manner.
 Cognitive remediation therapy was first developed by Professors Gerard Hogarty and Samuel Flesher who worked for the University of Pittsburgh Medical Center.
 When combined with medication and other proven methods of psychotherapy, cognitive remediation therapy can complete the whole person care approach and help an individual make a strong recovery from their disorder.

-To learn more about Lifeskills South Florida’s cognitive remediation clinical track, please call our admissions office at 844-749-1560.
+To learn more about Lifeskills South Florida’s cognitive remediation clinical track, please call our admissions office at 844-749-1560 or complete our contact form.
 Our knowledgeable admissions staff will gladly answer any questions you may have about our treatment curriculum.
 We welcome most major insurance plans and are an out of network treatment provider.
 Medicare and Medicaid are not accepted.